 What does Authority mean?

 Authority sites tend to be big sprawling sites that cover multiple niche topics with an overall smattering of general news.
-It’s quite possible to start out by building a niche site and then grow that into an authority site.
-It’s not necessarily that difficult but finding the time to commit to a huge project is why most people don’t start out building an authority site.
+It’s entirely possible to start out by building a niche site and then grow that into an authority site.
+It’s not necessarily that difficult but finding the time to commit to a massive project is why most people don’t start out building an authority site.

-Before you start out building any kind of affiliate site face up to the fact that you cannot escape the 80/20 rule of business.
+Before you start out building any affiliate site face up to the fact that you cannot escape the 80/20 rule of business.

 80% of the affiliate money is made by 20% of the affiliates.

 What Can You Achieve In One Month?

 There will always be websites that are entrenched in their niche.
 I'm mainly thinking of oddschecker.com which is one of the best examples of technology used to brilliant effect to create an affiliate site.

 Just because there will always be a better website out there doesn't mean you shouldn't get started.